ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

            in the fMOST average atlas and AllenCCFv3.}
   \label{table:allenresults}
 \end{table}
+-->

 ### Mapping multiplexed error-robust fluorescence in situ hybridization (MERFISH) data

-We developed a full-scale ANTS pipeline for mapping multiplexed error-robust fluorescence in situ hybridization (MERFISH) spatial transcriptomic data onto AllenCCFv3 [@Yao:2023aa].
+__Overview.__ The unique aspects of mapping multiplexed error-robust fluorescence in situ hybridization (MERFISH) spatial transcriptomic data onto AllenCCFv3 [@Yao:2023aa] required the development of a separate ANTsX-based pipeline.
 Mappings are performed by matching gene expression derived region labels from the MERFISH data to corresponding anatomical parcellations of the AllenCCFv3.
-The pipeline consists of MERFISH data specific preprocessing and two main alignment steps: 1) 3D global affine mapping and section matching of the AllenCCFv3 into the MERFISH data and 2) 2D global and deformable mapping between each MERFISH section and matched AllenCCFv3 section.
+The pipeline consists of MERFISH data specific preprocessing which includes section reconstruction, mapping corresponding anatomical labels between AllenCCFv3 and the spatial transcriptomic maps of the MERFISH data, and matching MERFISH sections to the atlas space.
+Following pre-processing, two main alignment steps were performed: 1) 3D global affine mapping and section matching of the AllenCCFv3 into the MERFISH data and 2) 2D global and deformable mapping between each MERFISH section and matched AllenCCFv3 section.
 Mappings learned via each step in the pipeline are preserved and concatenated to provide point-to-point correspondence between the original MERFISH data and AllenCCFv3, thus allowing individual gene expressions to be transferred into the AllenCCFv3.

-__Data__

-MERFISH mouse brain data was acquired using the detailed procedure [@Yao:2023aa].
+__Data.__ MERFISH mouse brain data was acquired using the detailed procedure [@Yao:2023aa].
 Briefly, a brain of C57BL/6 mouse was dissected according to standard procedures and placed into an optimal cutting temperature (OCT) compound (Sakura FineTek 4583) in which it was stored at -80°C. The fresh frozen